contactandyc/another-c-library/2_timing.md

 timer_t *copy_timer = timer_init(repeat_test);
 ```

-but that would require that the repeat_test variable be separately.
-This becomes important in more complex timings, but for now I'm primarily showing how timer_get_repeat can be useful.
+but that would require that the repeat_test variable be separate.
+This becomes important in more complex timings, but for now, I'm primarily showing how timer_get_repeat can be useful.
 In C, parameters to functions can be the result of other functions.
-The timer_get_repeat call would be resolved prior to calling timer_init.
+The timer_get_repeat call would be resolved before calling timer_init.

 To find the time spent in the first example, you need to subtract copy_t1 from copy_t2 and then divide that by the repeat factor.
 This will return the number of microseconds that elapsed.
 The timer_us(copy_timer) would yield the same result.
 With the timer object, it is easy to get the time spent in microseconds, but also nanoseconds, milliseconds, and seconds.
-In addition, the timer object automatically converts the time spent to a double (a decimal).
+Also, the timer object automatically converts the time spent to a double (a decimal).

 The next section of code times the test (the reverse call) in the same way that the copy timer worked.